leggedrobotics/legged_gym/README.md

 ### :bell: Announcement (09.01.2024) ###

-With the shift from Isaac Gym to Isaac Sim at NVIDIA, we have migrated all the environments from this work to [Orbit](https://github.com/NVIDIA-Omniverse/Orbit).
+With the shift from Isaac Gym to Isaac Sim at NVIDIA, we have migrated all the environments from this work to [Isaac Lab](https://github.com/isaac-sim/IsaacLab).
 Following this migration, this repository will receive limited updates and support.
 We encourage all users to migrate to the new framework for their applications.

-Information about this work's locomotion-related tasks in Orbit is available [here](https://isaac-orbit.github.io/orbit/source/features/environments.html#locomotion).
+Information about this work's locomotion-related tasks in Orbit is available [here](https://isaac-sim.github.io/IsaacLab/source/features/environments.html#locomotion).

 ---